 Document control, in project management, is a function that involves the tracking of project documents to ensure confidence in their accuracy and fitness for use.
+Projects of all sizes use document control to track the important technical documents that the project depends on the accomplish its objectives.

 Document control encompasses the following functions: